PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 ## Powering Off

 Ideally C.H.I.P.
-Pro wants to be powered off through a terminal window with the `poweroff` command.
-Alternatively, the connect PWR pin to GND for 7-10 seconds to power it off or disconnect power supply.
+Pro should be powered off through a terminal window using the `poweroff` command.
+Alternatively, connect PWR pin to GND for 7-10 seconds to power off or disconnect power supply.

 ## Get an Operating System